TO: Family and Friends

 While it hasn’t been that long since my last email, Phyl asked me to let you know about our trip to Aruba and our most recent visit with her neurologist.
 Of course, many of you saw the pictures on Facebook of Phyl floating in the Caribbean.
 My greatest joy was watching her float (with a noodle for support) and the HUGE smile on her face in the beautiful blue waters off the beach.
 She did a bit of snorkeling and was able to see lots of colorful fish.
 When Phyl is in the water, she says she feels almost “normal”.
 We were there for 3 weeks and found a beach almost every day!

 Of course, getting her to the water was a trick.
 We had to find beaches where the water’s edge was close to a hard road where she could drive her mobility scooter.
 We found several that worked.
 She drove to the edge of the sand and then with my help she could move her legs just enough to shuffle down to our beach chairs.
 We did the same getting her into the water.
 Getting out was more difficult as it was a bit of an uphill climb.
 So I got into the water and she climbed on my back.
-I carried her back to the chairs (and only dropped her once).
+I carried her up to the chairs (and only dropped her once).
 I also had to break down her scooter and lift it into the back of the rental car several times a day.
 I surely missed our van with the retractable ramp that she can drive her scooter right into!
 Frankly, I think I”m too old for all this lifting (when we got back to Boston, Jake threw her on his back and carried her up and down the stairs like a rag doll)!

 Anyway…. great food, sun and warm weather were a real treat.
 She struggles with muscle tightness in the cold although as I am writing this, Phyl and our niece Jess are out on her golf cart walking the dog in the fields by our house.
 The cart goes through the snow pretty well!
 For the past two winters we have been able to stay warm in Costa Rica and Aruba.
 I don’t know if there will be another big trip in our future however as getting around is getting difficult.
 We do intend to visit her Dad and Florrie in Florida next month which is much less of a daunting trip.